Everybody Loves Raymond season 1: Reviews

 John P. McCarthy of Variety gave the pilot a mixed review, criticizing the lack of "major neuroses, "stellar wit or unique personality" in the lead protagonist; bland direction; "washed-out look;" and the writing not going beyond "domestic pandemonium and squabbles."
 However, he also praised the performances of the parents, particularly Boyle's "diabolical air."
-Very early in the season, Ken Tucker wrote that while writing wasn't "top-notch," it had a very unique protagonist, "a beleaguered family man, but one who’s happy about it" and "accepting his responsibilities."
+Very early in the season, Ken Tucker wrote that while writing wasn't "top-notch," it had a unique protagonist, "a beleaguered family man, but one who’s happy about it" and "accepting his responsibilities."
 The Los Angeles Times, reviewing the pilot, claimed the performances indicated a "promising" series, "even though its premise and characters may not wear well with time."

 The New York Times reported Everybody Loves Raymond to be CBS's "most critically praised new show of the [1996–97] season."
 Entertainment Weekly critic Bruce Fretts opined that while it started as a "predictable" and "witty distillation of Romano’s stand-up act," it progressed into a "fascinatingly humane portrait of suburban dysfunction," specifically "the struggle of a grown man trying to separate from his parents and establish his own family."
 On Rotten Tomatoes, the season holds a 67% "Fresh" rating based on six professional reviews.
 Jeffrey Robinson, reviewing the season in 2004, wrote, "the plotlines are a little hollow and seem like every other sitcom, but it has a wonderful cast and some hilarious dialogue that really make this series a winner."

 Both contemporaneous season reviews and retrospective pieces about the entire series spotlighted the Fruit of the Month Club sequence.